Abdelwaheb-Hnaien/terraform_labs/advanced/lab_01/lab_01.md

 terraform plan
 ```

-Notice That Terraform will revert the changes you have done manually :
+**Notice**: Terraform will tell you that it will revert the changes you have done manually :
 ![tf_apply](https://storage.googleapis.com/s4a-shared-terraform-gcs-lab-materials/advanced/lab_01/plan_revert.png)

-Let's edit the gcs bucket resource and add the dfollowing lifecycle :
+Let's edit the gcs bucket resource and add the following lifecycle :
 ```
   lifecycle {
     ignore_changes = [storage_class]